JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 ### Step 3: Compare your thoughts with mine

-* A tic tac toe board consists of 3 rows, each row containing 3 empty squares, for a total of 9 squares
+* A tic tac toe board consists of 3 rows, each row containing 3 empty squares, for a total of 9 squares.
-* A game has two players, player X, and player O
+* A game has two players, player X, and player O.
-* The first player to play is X
+* The first player to play is X, and makes the first move by drawing an X in one of the empty squares.
-* A player makes a move by drawing an X or an O in one of the epmty squares, and then play aternates to the next player
+* After the first move, player O makes a move by drawing an O in one of the empty squares, and then play alternates between the two players.
 * When one player has successfully put their letter in 3 contiguous squares, then that player is the winner.
-The squares may be contiguous horizontall, vertically, or diagonally
+* The squares may be contiguous horizontally, vertically, or diagonally.
-* If all 9 squares get filled without either player connecting 3-in-a-row, then the game is a tie, or a "cats game"
+* If all 9 squares get filled without either player connecting 3-in-a-row, then the game is a tie, or a "cats game".